LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 published: true
 ---

-When I proposed the idea of data storytelling in library services, Lancashire libraries were one of the first to volunteer, as well as suggesting areas of their data they'd like to explore.
+Lancashire libraries were one of the first to volunteer for a library storytelling project, as well as suggesting areas of their data they'd like to explore.
 One of these was library membership and usage.

 <!--more-->